vervallsweg/cast-web-api/README.md

 ##### /discoveryInterval/{value}
 Default: 60000[ms].
 Sets the interval for the API's automatic device discovery.
 This ensures that devices can be connected faster and handles address changes.

+##### /discoveryRuns/{value}
+Default: 2.
+Sets how often the API's automatic device discovery should discover devices per interval.
+Flaky device discovery is a problem especially for group managment.
+Sometimes device discovery doesn't return all groups, which breaks group playback detection.
+Running group discovery multiple times and merging the results ensures a more reliable group detection.

 ##### /groupManagement/{true/false}
 Default: true.